pshrmn/hickory/README.md

 // "confirm" popup, then the navigation will be cancelled.
 If the user clicks
 // the "OK" button, then the navigation will occur.

-// If/when you no longer want the user to have to confirm navigation, just call
+// If/when you no longer want the user to have to confirm navigation, call
-// the removeConfirmation function and navigation will always happen.
+// the confirm function with no argument and navigation will always happen.

-history.removeConfirmation();
+history.confirm();
 ```

 ### Browser Support